codefresh-io/docs.codefresh.io/_docs/pipelines/monitoring-pipelines.md

 max-width="70%"
 %}

-## Visualize build relationships for pipeline
+## Visualize build relationships for pipelines
-Select a build for a pipeline with a parent build, and visualize all linked builds at the different levels, including parent, sibling, and child builds in the Build Tree.
+Select a build for a pipeline to visualize all linked builds at the different levels, including parent, sibling, and child builds in the Build Tree.
 The Build Tree view displays associated builds within the scope of the selected pipeline build.

 1. From the sidebar, below Pipelines, select **Builds**.
 1. Click the build to go to the step view for the build.